"Synthetic diamonds are diamonds. They’re not fakes. They have all the same physical and chemical properties of a mined diamond.”

 -Stephen Morisseau, Director, Gemological Institute of America (GIA)

 Rather than selling diamonds dug out of massive holes in the Earth, Ada Diamonds proudly offers only laboratory-grown diamonds in our fine jewelry.
-Ada's diamonds are sustainably cultured by recreating the extreme pressure and temperature required to convert carbon into a diamond crystal structure.
+Ada's gemstones are diamonds that are sustainably cultured by recreating the extreme pressure and temperature required to convert carbon into a diamond crystal structure.